bch0w/simutils/seisflows/tutorial/README.txt

     $ cat parameters.yaml

-(6) To save some time, I have pre-filled a parameters.yaml file, you can see which values have been set to what by using vimdiff
+(6) To save some time, I have pre-filled a parameters.yaml file, you can see which values have been set to what by using vimdiff.
+NOTE :q to quit vimdiff

     $ vimdiff parameters.yaml ../utils/parameters.yaml